-The Covid19 has engulfed global economy, and outspread the fear of death.
-Amidst of all this personal protection equipment become the most desired product.
-While N95 masks for medical professional become the necessity, demand for the medical masks also went off the roof.
-Shortage of these masks have lead people across the world to look for alternatives.
+Since the beginning of 2020, COVID19 have engulfed the global economy, and outspread the fear of death.
+Amidst of this pandemic, personal protection equipment have become the most necessary and talked about product in the global media as well as public.
+While N95 masks have become the necessity for the medical professionals, demand for the medical and fabric masks that are used by the public, have also gone through the roof.
+The shortage of these masks has lead people across the globe to look for many alternatives.

-While medical masks surely provide certain level of protection, they also add to our landfill and increase burden on our resources.
-Following the advise of many professionally, OGV believes that the fabric masks on the other hand, provide much of the same protection and do not burden our atmosphere.
-The fabric masks that the volunteers have been sewing have pockets in which additional level of safety can be added, if one is caring for a sick relative.
+OGV is an environmental friendly society.
+It was thus important for them to educate the society that the one time usable medical masks surely provide protection; however, they add to our landfill and increase burden on our resources.
+Based on the advise of many professionals, OGV believes that the fabric masks on the other hand, provide much of the similar protection as of the medical masks, but have repeated use.
+The fabric masks that these volunteers have distributed have an opening in the back in which additional level of protection can also be inserted as desired.

 The Cove (temporary shelter for homeless)